regiellis/wpod-go/docs/index.md

-# WPID: WordPress in Docker
+# WPOD: WordPress in Docker

-WPID is a modern CLI tool for managing local WordPress environments using Docker.
-This documentation covers all major commands, workflows, troubleshooting, and best practices for using WPID in real-world development.
+WPOD is a modern CLI tool for managing local WordPress environments using Docker.
+This documentation covers all major commands, workflows, troubleshooting, and best practices for using WPOD in real-world development.

 ---

-## What is WPID?
+## What is WPOD?

-WPID lets you create, manage, and destroy fully isolated WordPress stacks on your local machine.
+WPOD lets you create, manage, and destroy fully isolated WordPress stacks on your local machine.
 Each instance includes WordPress, MySQL, Adminer, Mailpit, and optionally Caddy for HTTPS.
 It is designed for developers who want:

 - Fast, repeatable WordPress environments
 - No global PHP/MySQL/Apache required